carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 Now that we have a trained neural network it is important to assess how well it performs.
 We want to know how well it will perform in a realistic prediction scenario, measuring performance will also come back when tuning the hyperparameters.

 We have created a test set during the data preparation stage which we will use now to create a confusion matrix.

+TODO should we do this in ep02 or create our own (maybe with everyone's images?)

 #### Confusion matrix